openedx/openedx-aspects/docs/how-tos/dbt_extensions.rst

 Extending dbt
 *************

-As noted in `Concepts: dbt <dbt concepts>`_, you can install your own custom dbt packages to apply your own transforms to the event data in Aspects.
+As noted in :ref:`dbt`, you can install your own custom dbt packages to apply your own transforms to the event data in Aspects.

 To change which dbt packages are installed, use the following Tutor variables: